-The Company has completed its sixteenth year of operations.
-Income from the year is Rs.204.75 lakhs as compared to Rs.254.62 lakhs in the previous year.
+The Company has completed its seventeenth year of operations.
+Income for the year is Rs.281.50 lakhs as compared to Rs.204.75 lakhs in the previous year.

-The working results of the Company show a net loss of Rs.69.92 lakhs after making provision for interest of Rs.
-5.85 lakhs and depreciation of Rs.20.86 lakhs.
-This loss is mainly due to the flood that damaged the entire hotel and rendered the hotel unoperational for 2 months and only partially operational from the balance of the accounting year.
+The working results of the Company show a net profit of Rs.6.84 lakhs after making provision for interest of Rs.7.63 lakhs and depreciation of Rs.20.66 lakhs.